sftcd/happykey/README.md

 ## Recent Changes

+- 20220610: improved the doxygen documentation some - the [PDF](hpke-api.pdf)
+  should now actually be useful:-)

 - 20220610: many tweaks to make the OpenSSL ``util/check-format.pl`` script happy with the code that's intended for inclusion inside the library